Protein kinase C: Inhibitors

+Darovasertib is an investigational new drug in efficacy trials in treatment of metastatic uveal melanoma.

+Other PKCIs include Verbascoside, BIM-1, Ro31-8220, and Tamoxifen.

 Activators

 The Protein kinase C activator ingenol mebutate, derived from the plant Euphorbia peplus, is FDA-approved for the treatment of actinic keratosis.

 Bryostatin 1 can act as a PKCe activator and as of 2016 is being investigated for Alzheimer's disease.

 12-O-Tetradecanoylphorbol-13-acetate (PMA or TPA) is a diacylglycerol mimic that can activate the classical PKCs.
 It is often used together with ionomycin which provides the calcium-dependent signals needed for activation of some PKCs.